BICLab/SpikingBrain2.0/README.md

 ├── flash-linear-attention_dev/  # Customized flash-linear-attention with SSE support
-├── MoBA/                        # Customized MoBA adapted to the newer FlashAttention interface ├── run_model/                   # Example scripts for running models with the released checkpoints └── README.md
+├── MoBA/                        # Customized MoBA adapted to the newer FlashAttention interface ├── run_model/                   # Example scripts for running models with the released checkpoints ├── run_model_forward/           # Example scripts for forward / training step with the released checkpoints └── README.md
 ```